eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Familiarity with modern Deep Learning and Natural Language Processing / Natural Language Understanding (NLP, NLU), including Neural Networks, RNNs, seq2seq models, and real world machine learning in TensorFlow (incl. regularization, cross-validation, dropout) are a huge plus
 	- Adaptable, humble, and interested in pushing the boundaries of what's possible
 	- Work with world class talent (our team consists of former Facebook, Palantir, Dropbox, and LinkedIn Engineers; we have 2 ACM ICPC World Finalists)
 + skill set:
+	- Vicarious aims to transform robotics by creating robots with human level performance on real-world manipulation tasks.
+We are passionate about changing the world with science and software, and we are looking for exceptional people to join us in that mission.
+	- Our long term goal is to build machines that exceed human intelligence.
+We are passionate about changing the world with science and software, and we are looking for exceptional people to join us in that mission.
+Vicarious is working on solving the problems that will take us from the current state of the art to human-level AGI.
+We work on all components of the AI problem, including perception, concept learning, reasoning, and sensory motor systems, and beyond.
+Our underlying framework is a probabilistic graphical model that is inspired by the structure of the neocortex.
+You will join a small, tightly knit collective of extraordinary engineer scientists.
+Everyone works on our full stack, from algorithms to low level optimizations to GUI code and back.
+	- Put your algorithm and math skills to work in solving the hardest problems in learning and inference in hierarchical models.
+	- Make decisions about how to translate complex ideas to working solutions while keeping a keen eye for computation/accuracy/memory tradeoffs.
+	- Design controlled experiments to show particular performance aspects of the systems and large scale experiments to show statistical robustness.
+	- Write infrastructure software to scale our systems and data visualization routines to understand what is happening inside.
+	- Keep yourself updated with advances in the field of machine learning and neuroscience.
+	- The craftsmanship of building elegant algorithms and tight implementations are part of our company DNA.
+We work hard to maintain a codebase and a culture that are a joy to work in.
+	- PhD or Masters in CS/EE or a related discipline or Masters in CS/EE with relevant research experience.
+	- Strong machine learning fundamentals, including probabilistic graphical models
+	- Experience building hierarchical vision systems and publishing relevant papers in CVPR/NIPS/ICML is a big plus.
+	- Extensive programming skills, ideally in Python and C, and a track record of translating ideas into prototypes quickly.
+	- Solid fundamentals in linear algebra, probability theory, signal processing, and optimization.
+	- Experience developing and testing ideas in a large scale setting.
+	- Experience with belief propagation and approximation methods.
+	- Knowledge of biologically inspired models of vision.
+	- Interest in neuroscience a plus.
+	- Experience working in an interpreted environment like MATLAB or Mathematica also a plus.
+	- Desired personal qualities:
+		* Integrity
+		* Ability to admit when wrong
+		* Altruism
+		* Fearlessness working outside your comfort zone
+		* Patience with others
+		* Described by others as the best researcher / engineer / thinker they know
+		* Intellectual breadth
+		* Sense of humor
++ skill set:
 	- Ursa Labs's work is focused on the Apache Arrow open source project, a cross-language development platform for in-memory analytics.
 Within the Arrow project, most of our time is spent on the C++, Python, and R libraries.
 It is our goal to make everyday tools for data access, cleaning, wrangling, analytics, and visualization a great deal more powerful and interoperable than they are now.
 	- We are looking for an experienced engineer to take a lead role in the build and testing systems of the Apache Arrow project, including automated building (continuous integration), testing, and benchmarking on a range of architectures and operating systems.
 The ideal candidate should have experience playing a significant role in shipping software with high technical complexity.